 Excluded item Example Items that would normally be purchased out of general income Household bills such as electricity and gas.
 Purchase of a car or petrol.
 Funeral cover.
-Payment for permanent accommodation, including assistance with home purchase, mortgage payments or rent Home ownership expenses such as rates.
+Household furniture.
+Solar panels.
+Servicing gas heaters.
+Phone and/or internet plan.
+Entertainment activities, such as streaming subscriptions Payment for permanent accommodation, including assistance with home purchase, mortgage payments or rent Home ownership expenses such as rates.
 Home and contents insurance.
 Payment of home care fees Basic daily fee.
 Income-tested care fee.
 Additional fees.
 Payment of fees or charges for other types of care funded or jointly funded by the Australian Government Transition Care fees.
 Services that can be covered by the public health system.
-Home modifications or assets that are not related to your care needs House renovations that add capital value to the property or exceed what is essential for safety.
+Home modifications or assets that are not related to your care needs House modifications that add capital value to the property or exceed what is essential for functional safety, such as household security alarms, replacing gutters.